LAS-IT/openapply/README.md

 OA_BASE_URI=demo.openapply.com

 # this is the demo site key - you will need your own key for your own site
+# from https://demo.openapply.com/admin/dashboard (it will reset every hour)
+# navigate to Settings > Integrations, and enable the API, and generate a token
 OA_AUTH_TOKEN=demo_site_api_key
 ```